MeghaScaria/Interview-Simulator/README.md

 → Gemini generates 5 role-specific questions.
 → Simulates smart answers based on your resume.
-→ Saves everything as a transcript.
+→ Saves everything as a transcript in both text file and pdf file format.

 ---